General Employment FAQ

 Is housing available for staff?
 WI’s staff house, known as “Martha’s Place,” is 5 blocks from our Minneapolis office.
 The staff house is available for out-of-town interns and trail staff at no cost.
 We do ask that everyone pitch in and take care of it.

 Can I park my car at Wilderness Inquiry?
 Parking is tight in Dinkytown.
-Full-time staff do get parking spaces, however parking is not available for trail staff or interns at WI or the staff house.
+Parking is not available for trail staff or interns at WI or the staff house.
 Trail staff may park on the street or at the Van Cleve Park parking lot under the 15th Street bridge.
 (Take a left at the corner past WI onto 15th Street and take another left at the first corner).
 Be careful to park in legal parking spaces since tickets and towing are quite common near the University.

 Is there a place that I can park my car while I am on a trip?
 Again, parking is tight.
 We typically direct participants and staff to a secure parking ramp near St. Anthony Main.
 Biking is a great option in Minneapolis.